mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

-PPoly Carapace (TL10)oly Carapace (TL 10 ) A bodysuit of fibrous material with adhered plates of polymer plastics designed to shield major arteries and organs, the carapace comes with an armored facemask and half- helmet as well.
+PPoly Carapace (TL10)oly Carapace (TL 10 ) A bodysuit of fibrous material with adhered plates of polymer plastics designed to shield major arteries and organs, the carapace comes with an armored facemask and half-helmet as well.
 It is good protection against all forms of damage, but can be restrictive to individual limb movements.
 This armor imposes a –1 DM to all Dexterity based skill rolls.
 Wt: 2.
 Cr 10,000.
-((TL11) TL 11 ) Wt: 2; Cr 15,000
-((TL13) TL 13 ) Wt: 3; Dexterity penalty is removed; Cr 35,000
+((TL11) TL 11 ) Wt: 2; Cr 15,000 ((TL13) TL 13 ) Wt: 3; Dexterity penalty is removed; Cr 35,000

 BBoarding Vacc Suit TL11)oarding Vacc Suit TL 11 ) Also known as boarding armor or combat suits, the boarding vacc suit was originally used to help battle against pirates when life support failed during an attack.
 It is an armored suit hardened to the dangers of exposure to vacuum or hostile environments.
-As technology improved the suits became thinner and sturdier, revolutionising their use in ship-to- ship combat.
+As technology improved the suits became thinner and sturdier, revolutionising their use in ship-to-ship combat.
 A boarding vac suit will have a melee weapon/pistol combination grafted to the cuffs on the suit for the wearer's use.
 Wt: 25.
 Cr 12,000.
-((TL12) TL 12 ) Wt: 14; Cr 20,000
-((TL14) TL 14 ) Wt: 6; Cr 40,000
+((TL12) TL 12 ) Wt: 14; Cr 20,000 ((TL14) TL 14 ) Wt: 6; Cr 40,000

 # NNEEWW EEQQUIPMENTUIPMENT